 Paying for college is one of the biggest expenses a parent plans for, and it can seem overwhelming.
 At times, you might find yourself saving up for your kid’s future education while also trying to save for your own retirement, fund a house down payment, and pay off your own debt.

-With the average annual cost of tuition and fees for the 2019-2020 school year at $11,260 for public in-state students, $27,120 for public out-of-state students, and $41,426 for private school students, it’s no wonder parents are taking out loans to help pay for their child’s undergraduate education.
+With the average cost of college tuition and fees for the 2021-2022 school year at $11,631 for public in-state students, $28,238 for public out-of-state students, and $43,775 for private school students, it’s no wonder parents are taking out loans to help pay for their child’s undergraduate education.

-One popular federal parent loan program is the federal Direct PLUS Loan, but before you start comparing parent PLUS vs. private parent student loans, it’s important to understand what a parent PLUS loan is and why there’s been a 42% increase in the amount of PLUS loan debt parents have taken on from 2007 to 2017.
+One popular federal parent loan program is the federal Direct PLUS Loan, but before you start comparing parent PLUS vs. private parent student loans, it’s important to understand what a parent PLUS loan is.

 What Are the Different Loans for College?